-Code Modifications Allowed Notes Lot sizes Lot sizes as specified by the underlying zone districts may be modified by up to twenty-five percent, either larger or smaller, provided the densities of the underlying zone district are met.
-Land Coverage Maximum land coverage as established by the underlying zone districts may be exceeded by no more than twenty-five percent.
-Structure height Structure height requirements as established by the underlying zone districts may be modified up to twenty-five percent.
-Yards Yards as specified by the underlying zone districts may be reduced by up to twenty-five percent, provided the land coverage requirements of the underlying zone district are met.
+Code Modifications Allowed Notes Lot sizes Lot sizes as specified by the underlying zone district may be modified by up to twenty-five percent, either larger or smaller, provided the densities of the underlying zone district are met.
+Land Coverage Maximum land coverage as established by the underlying zone district may be exceeded by no more than twenty-five percent.
+Yards Yards as specified by the underlying zone district may be reduced by up to twenty-five percent, provided the land coverage requirements of the underlying zone district are met.
 Parks and open space area In addition to the park and open space dedication requirements of TMC 17.12.210 or TMC 18.42.130, as applicable, provide additional park and open space areas consistent with TMC 18.36.010.